truthixify/stacken/README.md

 ## 👥 **Team**

-**Built by the StrawHatCrew** — passionate Bitcoin developers who believe in extending Bitcoin's utility through programmable smart contracts and seamless user experiences.
+**Built by the StrawHatCrew** — passionate Bitcoin builders who believe in extending Bitcoin's utility through programmable smart contracts and seamless user experiences for all types of contributors.

 ---